-Procedures have been implemented to ensure foreseeable emergencies and disasters have been considered and practiced where appropriate and feasible.
-For further information and guidance please refer to the following guidance pages on the HS&E SharePoint site or CoP:
+Procedures that have been implemented to ensure foreseeable emergencies and disasters have been considered and practiced where appropriate and feasible.
+For further information and guidance please refer to the following guidance pages on the College Health, Safety Manual: <a href="Image: Image: Im

-- Fire Safety (COP No45 Fire Safety Management). - Security and Emergency Procedures - Disruption to Power and ICT (refer to Business Continuity Plan (BCP)) - Disruption due to weather (refer to P&E Weather Plan)
+- Section 2.
+Fire Safety Management. - Section 31.
+Security Management - Section 36.
+Incident Management and Business Continuity Planning - Disruption to Power and ICT (refer to campus Business Continuity Plan (BCP)) - Disruption due to weather (refer to P&E Weather Plan)